All About Quinoa: here’s the details about one of our favorite ancient gluten-free grains. Plus the easiest cooking method.

 Quinoa (pronounced Keen-wah) is an ancient food that has been cultivated in South American Andes since at least 3,000 B.C.
 Quinoa has been a staple food of millions of native inhabitants, the Incas called quinoa the “mother grain” and revered it as sacred.
 Technically quinoa is not a true grain, but is the seed of the Chenopodium or Goosefoot plant.
 It is used as a grain and substituted for grains because of it’s cooking characteristics.
 The name comes from the Greek words, chen (a goose) and pous (a foot).

 Before cooking, the seeds must be rinsed to remove their bitter resin-like coating, which is called saponin.
 Most quinoa is rinsed before it is packaged and sold, but it is best to rinse again at home before use to remove any of the powdery residue that may remain on the seeds.
 The presence of saponin is obvious by the production of a soapy looking “suds” when the seeds are swished in water.
 Placing quinoa in a strainer and rinsing thoroughly with water easily washes the saponin from the seeds.
+Some quinoa will be labeled “triple rinsed” or “rinsed and ready to cook” – in which case, you can choose to skip the rinsing.

 The quinoa seed is high in protein, calcium and iron, a relatively good source of vitamin E and several B vitamins.
 The protein in quinoa is considered to be a complete protein due to the presence of all 8 essential amino acids.
 Quinoa is a 35 on the glycemic index.